 2. Pursue the unfamiliar

 Consider the employee who shows resistance in using a new agile way of doing presentations.
 They’re severely limited in their ability to work offsite and make presentations on-the-go.
 When confronted with new technology or a new idea, many people look backwards for something familiar.
 They want to view the new with an eye for the old.
 The problem is that this is self-limiting.

 In order to grasp new ideas and let them take hold, you need to pursue the things that are unfamiliar and get to know them.
 Consider the new release of Windows 10.
 How many people jumped on this right away?
 How many decided to wait until it felt comfortable?
 Unfortunately, they may never feel comfortable switching.
 When unlearning, you have to let go of the familiar so you open your mind to the unfamiliar.
-This article on leadership - yes to the mess, talks about handling complexity and the importance of being agile.
-Read our blog on messy learning here.
+This book on leadership - yes to the mess, talks about handling complexity and the importance of being agile.
+Read our blog discussing messy learning here.

 3. Change the location